 Love Your Body Week

-In 2015, with the support of Sportsgirl, Butterfly is launching Love Your Body Week, September 7-11, because BODY CONFIDENCE is worth CELEBRATING!
-This campaign coincides with Body Image and Eating Disorder Awareness Week (BIEDAW) and aims to promote body confidence in all Australians by celebrating body diversity.
+In 2016, with the support of Sportsgirl, Butterfly is holding Love Your Body Week, September 5-11, because BODY CONFIDENCE is worth CELEBRATING!
+This campaign coincides with Body Image and Eating Disorder Awareness Week (BIEDAW) and aims to promote body confidence in all Australians by celebrating body confidence.
 Love Your Body Week brings the whole community together to acknowledge that there is not one ideal body shape and to embrace the fact that body shape does not define a person’s worth.
 With that in mind, here are three simple ways that you can get involved and make a positive difference:

 - TAKE THE PLEDGE – make a commitment to learning how to love your body every day!